 And his life story.

-So, if you are still waiting for the right time to start your freelance writing business, I think you already got the answer from Nikola.
-He had nothing a few years ago and see where he is now.
+So, if you are still waiting for the right time to begin as a freelance writer, I think you already got the answer from Nikola.
+He had nothing a few years ago, and see where he is now.

 His story inspired you?
-So, share this with your friends who want to become a freelance writer or start a business.
+So, share this with your friends who want to become freelance writers or start a business.

-If you have any more questions for Nikola, let us know in the comment section below.
+If you have questions for Nikola, let us know in the comment section below.
 I’ll ask him to answer your questions right away.